 Our body has an endogenous opioid system that plays a crucial role in regulating sleep.
 Prescribed opioids interact with this system and cause changes in your sleep routine.
 It increases the transition between different stages of sleep which results in sleep disruption.
 In addition to this, opioids inhibit respiration during sleep when taken in high doses.
 It’s not only a dangerous situation to be in but may also lead to death.
 So, you need to understand and act on the addition soon.

 How frequently do you or your known person refill their opioids?
 If your answer is quite often, it’s a big red flag.
 If you have been using an old prescription to get a refill, you know that it’s a sign of abuse.
 Also, opioids are not cheap.
 They may take a heavy toll on your savings too.
-The high cost is one of the reasons why people with OUD slowly move towards a cheaper option such as heroin.
+The high cost is one of the reasons why people with OUD slowly move toward a cheaper options such as heroin.

 Did you notice any of the mentioned signs of addiction?
 If yes, then don’t waste time and visit your newest doctor for suboxone treatment.
-Because the longer you wait, the severe will be the withdrawal symptoms and the chances of relapse.
+Because the longer you wait, the more severe will be the withdrawal symptoms and the chances of relapse.
 So collect all your determination and find a doctor who can help you or the person you know suffering from OUD.